devcabo/devcabo/README.md

 ### Hello!
 I'm Cauã Barcelos 👋

-Student in UFES - Universidade Federal do Espírito Santo, Electrical Engineer
+Student in UFES - Universidade Federal do Espírito Santo

 Focused on process automation with AI integration.
 I aim for efficiency and scalability through clean code and modern technologies.